saccomano/corridosEd/index.md

 layout: default
 title: "El corrido mexicano"
 ---

-# _El corrido mexicano_

-## Repository of Symbolic Music Data
+# Repository of Symbolic Music Data

-Corpus of MEI and MusicXML files for computer-assisted analysis, from _El corrido mexicano_ (1954) by Vicente T. Mendoza.
+Corpus of MEI and MusicXML files for computer-assisted analysis from _El corrido mexicano_ (1954) by Vicente T. Mendoza.

 A demonstration of encoded repository materials that can be searched, displayed, and played in the browser.

-Scores encoded as MEI, text as TEI, and using Verovio web tools for playback.
+Scores encoded as MEI, using Verovio web tools for playback.

 Encoding and site design: [Mark Saccomano](https://mss2221.github.io/saccomano/).

-Created using the jekyll template Ed. for digital editions.
+Created with Jekyll template "Ed." for digital editions.
 <hr>

 <div class="toc">